 wget https://download.opensuse.org/repositories/home:/letterus:/gnustep-ngr/Arch/x86_64/home_letterus_gnustep-ngr_Arch.key -O - | sudo pacman-key --add - sudo pacman-key --lsign-key 29F300A0D5CF9F32

 sudo pacman -Syy gnustep-ngr gnustep-ngr-dev gnustep-ngr-desktop

 If you use Manjaro it is possible you need to switch to the testing or unstable branch as that repo is built against Arch packages/dependencies.
-Currently you need testing.
+Currently you are ok with stable.

 Direct download (manual installation)

 The commands above will install all the GNUstep packages you need.
 Proceed further with: